terrenjpeterson/pianoplayer/README.md

 ![](https://s3.amazonaws.com/pianoplayerskill/logos/camtasia.png)

-In making the videos, the base layer is a photograph.
-By bringing in the audio from playing the piano, we get a timeline that shows each note being played in the mp3 file.
+In making the videos, the base layer is a photograph(Track 1).
+By bringing in the audio from playing the piano (Track 2), we get a timeline that shows each note being played in the mp3 file.
-By the curve within the wave, we can tell when each note on the piano is struck, so we add another layer that highlights which note is being played.
+By the curve within the wave, we can tell when each note on the piano is struck, so we add another layer (Track 3) that highlights which note is being played.
 If there are multiple notes being played at once, then there are multiple images.
+Any titles at the beginning are another layer (Track 4).

 When complete, Camtasia builds an mp4 file that is in a compatible format for playing on an Echo Show.
 We also create an mp3 file that can be used for non-video devices that use the skill.
+These are uploaded to an s3 bucket, and are made publicly available so they can be rendered by the Alexa device.

 ## Lambda Deployment Process